hackbrightacademy/cloudinary-demo/README.md

 # <img src="https://user-images.githubusercontent.com/6889489/161647661-5e3a1c62-b7b9-4f5c-88ee-4a1b74ec1921.png" width="100"> Cloudinary and Media Uploads Primer
 Learn how to use the [Cloudinary API (Python SDK)](https://cloudinary.com/documentation/django_integration) with a [Flask](https://flask.palletsprojects.com/) app in order to save user-uploaded media.

+This resource was originally created by [@poemusica](https://github.com/poemusica)

 ## Who is this guide for?
 The guide, instructions, and demos are designed with new developers in mind, specifically students at the coding bootcamp <img src="https://user-images.githubusercontent.com/6889489/161647778-800ee782-70a1-40cc-883b-6bc598288849.png" width="15"> Hackbright Academy.

 ## Why include media uploads in a project?
-Images make your web pages more exciting.
+Images and videos make your web pages more exciting.
 Does your web app have user accounts?
 Why not let your users upload a profile photo!?
 Does your web app have log entries?
-Make entries more interesting by allowing users to attach a photo.
+Make entries more interesting by allowing users to attach a photo or video.

-## Why image-hosting?
+## Why image hosting?
-We don’t want to save entire image files in our databases.
-Images are large!
+We don’t want to save entire image or video files in our databases.
+Images and videos are large!
 Our web servers (currently, our personal computers) would run out of storage if we saved all that data in our databases or on our servers.
-Instead, we can use a third-party service that will store the images for us on their servers.
-Then, we can simply save the image URLs as strings in our database.
-Strings take up way less storage space than entire image files.
+Instead, we can use a third-party service that will store, manage, optimize and deliver the media for us on their servers.
+Then, we can simply save the image or video URLs as strings in our database.
+Strings take up way less storage space than entire media files.

-There are many image-hosting services to choose from, but [Cloudinary](https://cloudinary.com/) has a free tier and is easy to use.
+There are many media-hosting and file management services to choose from, but [Cloudinary](https://cloudinary.com/) has a free tier and is easy to use.

 ## Discussion of Approaches